peak-gao/code-notes/js-basics-notes-6.md

 So, in the previous snippet, the arrow function is just the `(x,y) => x + y` part, and that function reference happens to be assigned to the variable `foo`.

-The body only needs to be enclosed by `{ .. }` if there's more than one expression, or if the body consists of a non-expression statement.
-If there's only one expression, and you omit the surrounding `{ .. }`, there's an implied `return` in front of the expression, as illustrated in the previous snippet.
+The body only needs to be enclosed by `{ .. }` if there's more than one expression, or if the body consists of a non-expression statement
+- If there's only one expression, and you omit the surrounding `{ .. }`, there's an implied `return` in front of the expression, as illustrated in the previous snippet

 Here's some other arrow function variations to consider: